6 Perennials with Beautiful Fall Foliage

 Bluestar

-Bluestar is a tough perennial that offers lots of lots of benefits: It has attractive blue flowers, golden fall foliage, is drought tolerant, and is avoided by hungry critters.
+A tough perennial for fall that offers lots of benefits, bluestar (Amsonia spp.) has attractive blue flowers in spring, golden fall foliage, and good drought tolerance.
+It's also not very high on the menu for hungry critters and other pests.
 Let it light up your landscape in autumn.

 Growing Conditions: Full sun to part shade and well-drained soil